Raven (DC Comics): Infinite Frontier

+Dawn of DC

+Following Dark Crisis and "Lazarus Planet", the Titans become the premier superhero team of the DC Universe.
+Raven returns alongside Nightwing, Starfire, Cyborg, Donna Troy, Beast Boy, and Arsenal.
+Raven's history is revisited in Tales of the Titans #2, which explores her origins and her relationship with her demonic father, Trigon.
+The story is part of a series of character-focused issues examining the histories of the Titans.

+Raven subsequently plays a major role in "Titans: Beast World".
+When the alien Necrostar threatens Earth, Beast Boy transforms into a giant creature resembling Starro, spreading spores that transform millions of people into animal-like beings.
+Raven and the other Titans attempt to save Beast Boy and reverse the catastrophe.
+During the conflict, Raven's dark counterpart becomes increasingly important.
+Doctor Hate is ultimately revealed to be the dark version of Raven that had previously been trapped within the gem on Raven's forehead.
+The entity escapes and takes control of the Nightmare Stone and the Helmet of Hate, becoming a major threat to Raven and the Titans.

 Characterization

-Within the DC Universe, Raven is a character who possesses considerable power as a result of her lineage and connection to her father Trigon, a powerful demonic entity.
+Raven possesses considerable power as a result of her lineage and connection to her father Trigon, a powerful demonic entity.
 Her unique heritage, being half-demon and half-human with a human mother, leads to an ongoing theme of balancing her formidable powers and mastering the mystic arts.
 Despite the constant threat from her father and other demonic forces, Raven aspires to become a hero and works to overcome the challenges presented by her lineage.

 In the Infinite Frontier era, Raven is depicted as being in her twenties, in contrast to her portrayal as a teenager in DC Rebirth.
 During this time, she assumes the role of a faculty member at the Teen Titans Academy while also being a member of the Titans.
 As a faculty member, she takes on the responsibilities of a school counselor and serves as an expert in mystic subjects.
 Several other notable DC Comics characters whom are mystically inclined served under her tutelage, including fellow demon hybrid Nevermore, Shazam, and Stitch.